Dean Winslow: Early life and education

 Winslow and Salesianum School runner, Dover, Delaware, 1970.

 Winslow flying Louisiana ANG F-4C Phantom II, NAS New Orleans, March 1985.

 Winslow was born in Illinois to Don Winslow, a patent attorney, and Anna Neff Winslow, a public school teacher.
-Winslow graduated from Dover High School in 1971, where he was class valedictorian, played varsity football, and was co-captain of the track team, and played first violin in the Delaware All-State Orchestra.
+Winslow graduated from Dover High School in 1971, where he was class valedictorian, played varsity football, was co-captain of the track team, and played first violin in the Delaware All-State Orchestra.
 He received his undergraduate degree (with high distinction) from Pennsylvania State University, where he ran varsity track and cross-country under coach Harry Groves.
 In 1976, Winslow received his doctorate from Jefferson Medical College and was elected to Alpha Omega Alpha Honor Medical Society.
 He completed internal medicine residency at Christiana Care Health System and infectious diseases fellowship at Oschner Foundation Hospital.

 Medical career

 Winslow began his in medical private practice in Wilmington, Delaware where he started the state’s first multidisciplinary clinic for HIV patients in 1985.
 In 1988 he joined the DuPont Company where he worked both as a bench scientist on HIV drug resistance then later designed the clinical trials supporting FDA approval of efavirenz.
 In 1999 he became Vice President of Regulatory Affairs at Visible Genetics Inc. and led the FDA clearance of the TRUGENE HIV-1 drug resistance test.
 Winslow joined the staff at Santa Clara Valley Medical Center in 2003, where he served as Chief of the Division of AIDS Medicine and later as Chair of the Department of Medicine.

 Winslow is Professor of Medicine with appointments in the Divisions of Hospital Medicine and Infectious Diseases.
 He has served on the Stanford faculty since 1998 and served from 2003–2008 as Co-Director of Stanford's Infectious Diseases Fellowship Training Program.
 In 2015 he was appointed Academic Physician-In-Chief at Stanford/ValleyCare and Vice Chair of the Department of Medicine.
 He was Lead Physician for the US Antarctic Program of the National Science Foundation 2019–2020 based at McMurdo Station, Antarctica.

 Winslow’s professional interests focus on patient care and clinical teaching.
 Winslow is a Master of the American College of Physicians, Fellow of the Royal College of Physicians, Fellow of the Infectious Diseases Society of America, and the Pediatric Infectious Diseases Society.
-He is the author of 80 research papers.
+He is the author of over 100 research papers.
 He is a member of the IDSA Sepsis Task Force, and previously served as Chair of the Standards and Practice Guidelines Committee.
-He serves on the editorial board of the journal AIDS, and is associate editor of both Diagnostic Microbiology and Infectious Diseases and Infectious Disease Alert.
+He serves on the editorial board of the journal AIDS.